NickCarney/fplgenieupdate/README.md

 ## How It Works

-1. GitHub Actions triggers the script every minute
+1. GitHub Actions triggers the script every 5 minutes
 2. Script checks FPL API for the current gameweek
 3. Checks if any fixtures are live (started but not finished)
 4. If no live games → exits immediately (no database update)
 5. If live games detected → fetches live player stats from FPL API
-6. Updates `PlayerStats` table in your Azure SQL database
+6. Updates `dbo.players` table in your SQL database with live stats

 ## Prerequisites

-- Azure SQL Database with `PlayerStats` table
+- SQL Server database with FPL schema (see `database/schema.sql`)
 - GitHub account (for GitHub Actions)
-- SQL Server firewall configured to allow Azure services
+- SQL Server firewall configured to allow GitHub Actions connections

 ## Quick Setup